Key points of fertility surgery, including laparoscopy & hysteroscopy

 A surgery called ovarian drilling breaks this thin layer to lower the amount of testosterone, which leads to regular ovulation and fertility.
 Ovarian drilling is accomplished through laparoscopy.

 Surgery to treat other causes of infertility in women

-Dr. Abae also performs surgery to treat other causes of female infertility or impede pregnancy.
+Dr. Freije also performs surgery to treat other causes of female infertility or impede pregnancy.
 Other conditions that can hinder or prevent conception include:

 - Structural uterine abnormalities.

 Dr. Freije can often correct these with surgery and restore reproductive function.

 Surgery to correct male infertility issues is not performed as often as surgery for female infertility.
 When needed in certain circumstances, it is very effective.
 Following are primary surgeries we perform for male infertility conditions.

 A varicocelectomy is outpatient surgery to correct a varicocele, which is an enlarged vein in the scrotum similar to a varicose vein.
 Varicoceles swell the veins resulting in warming of the testicles, which can affect sperm function and production.
 Varicocelectomy helps reduce the swelling, returning sperm movement and improved function.